iltommi/qdb-documentation/source/api/cpp.rst

     qdb::handle h;
     qdb_error_t r = h.connect("127.0.0.1", 2836);

-Connect will both initialize the handle and connect to the cluster.
-If the connection failed, the handle will be reset.
+Handle::connect will both initialize the handle and connect to the cluster.
+If the connection fails, the handle will be reset.
 Note that when the handle object goes out of scope, the connection will be terminated and the handle will be released.

 .. caution::
     Concurrent calls to connect on the same handle object leads to undefined behaviour.